alaghusundhar/troposphere-demo/README.md

 Intention
 =========
-The intention behind this demo is to propose my structure for organizing python templated files such that it can be made easy to manage more efficiently across many stacks.
-Each stack can be implemented as a python module within the "core" package that would contain the necessary python troposphere template files to generate the CloudFormation template.
+The intention behind this demo is to propose my structure for organizing troposphere templated files such that it can be made easy to manage more efficiently across many stacks.
+Each stack can be implemented as a python module that contains the the necessary troposphere template files to generate the CloudFormation template.

-Each stack can then be managed by the [controller](https://github.com/dsouzajude/troposphere-demo/blob/master/core/main.py) that would take as input the stack module name and generate the template from it.
+Each stack can then be managed by the [controller](https://github.com/dsouzajude/troposphere-demo/blob/master/tdemo/core/main.py) that would take as input the stack module name and generate the template from it.
-Further on, from this template the stack can be created, updated or deleted from the same controller.
+Further on, from this template the stack can be created, updated or deleted via the same controller.